gassbanterr/orbiscast/README.md

 # Orbiscast

-Orbiscast is a Discord bot that streams IPTV channels to a voice channel.
-It can be controlled by users in a text channel.
-It was created to allow users to watch TV together in a voice channel.
+**Orbiscast** is a Discord bot that streams IPTV channels.
+It can be controlled by users with discord commands specified at the end of this document.

+This tool was made to simplify watch parties with friends, as it allows you to stream IPTV channels directly to Discord.
+It is also useful for testing IPTV channels without the need for a dedicated IPTV player.

+This tool is still in development, so expect bugs and missing features.
+If you find any issues, please report them in the [Issues](https://github.com/zbejas/orbiscast/issues) section.

+_I am not responsible for any misuse of this tool.
+Use at your own risk._

 ## Installation